Ambaji: Ambaji Mata Temple

 Ambaji Mata Temple is a pilgrimage site visited by millions of devotees during the week of the Bhadarvi Poonam fair.
-It is one of the 51 Shakti Peethas.
+It is one of the 51 Shakta pithas.
 It is situated at a distance of approximately 65 kilometres from Palanpur, 45 kilometres from Mount Abu, 120 kilometres from Bhinmal sub-district and 20 kilometres from Abu Road, and 185 kilometres from Ahmedabad, 50 kilometers from Kadiyadra which is near the Gujarat and Rajasthan border.

 The temple of Aṁbājī is of no special archeological interest.
 In the garbhagr̥ha there is a crevice in the wall of the mother goddess.
 There is no idol, but clothing, accessories, and facial masks are arranged periodically such that different darśanas can be seen, e.g. the mother goddess riding on a tiger.
 Nearby are two eternal lamps burning with ghī. Āratī is performed twice a day, and the temple priests are Brahmins.
 In the town, only ghī is used (never oil) and the chastity of women is strictly maintained.
 According to Durgāśaṁkara Kevaḷarāma Śāstrī the worship of Aṁbājī at this location dates at least to the 14th century.